Chapter 37

 "[5] Put to death, therefore, whatever belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry.
 [6] Because of these, the wrath of God is coming.
 [7] You used to walk in these ways, in the life you once lived.
 [8] But now you must rid yourselves of all such things as these: anger, rage, malice, slander, and filthy language from your lips.
 [9] Do not lie to each other, since you have taken off your old self with its practices [10] and have put on the new self, which is being renewed in knowledge in the image of its Creator.
 [11] Here there is no Greek or Jew, circumcised or uncircumcised, barbarian, Scythian, slave or free, but Christ is all, and is in all.
 [12] Therefore, as God's chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.
 [13] Bear with each other and forgive whatever grievances you may have against one another.
 Forgive as the Lord forgave you.
 [14] And over all these virtues put on love, which binds them all together in perfect unity.
 [15] Let the peace of Christ rule in your hearts, since as members of one body you were called to peace.
 And be thankful.
 [16] Let the word of Christ dwell in you richly as you teach and admonish one another with all wisdom, and as you sing psalms, hymns and spiritual songs with gratitude in your hearts to God.
 [17] And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through him."

-Let us now move on to the second example our Lord Jesus Christ gave us.
-This is the one He addressed to the city of:
+The second example our Lord Jesus gave is the one about the city of:

 CAPERNAUM

-To read what Jesus said to the city of Capernaum let us go to,
+To read what Jesus said to the city of Capernaum we go to,

 Matthew 11:23-24